vcmi/VCMI.eu/additional/docs/faq.md

 * Where do I report bugs?

-> Report bugs at <https://github.com/vcmi/vcmi/issues>, we strongly recommend using English.
+> Report bugs on [Github](https://github.com/vcmi/vcmi/issues).
+We strongly recommend using English.

 * How do I contact you?